powdr-labs/stark-backend/docs/stark-backend.md

 sum check.
 This is done in `MultiTraceStarkVerifier::verify`.
 This can be framed as an additional operation to perform on the per-RAP exposed values after the challenge phase.

-## TODO

-Codify special verifier instructions for operations that should be performed on public values and exposed values, in a serializable way.
-These instructions should be extended to equality constraints between public values and trace commitments.